Charles Keating (actor): Background

 Keating moved to the United States via Canada with his family as a teenager.
-He was working as a hairdresser in Buffalo, New York, when a customer suggested he try out for a local play, making his stage debut in 1959 with the Buffalo Studio Theatre.
+He was working as a hairdresser in Buffalo, New York, when a customer suggested he try out for a local play, and he made his stage debut in 1959 with the Buffalo Studio Theatre.

 Keating found steady work with the Cleveland Play House repertory company and was on tour when he met his future wife, actress Mary Chobody.
 The two were married in 1964 while Keating was serving in the United States Army and directing plays for its entertainment division at Fort Sill in Oklahoma.
 Keating later acted at the Charles Playhouse in Boston before eventually joining the Guthrie Theatre in Minneapolis.
-In 1971, he was asked by Tyrone Guthrie to move back to England and open the Crucible Theatre in Sheffield.
+In 1971, Tyrone Guthrie asked him to move back to England and open the Crucible Theatre in Sheffield.

 UK career

-He appeared with the Royal Shakespeare Company at Stratford-upon-Avon before turning to television (he was in the pilot episode of the long-running ITV series Crown Court in 1972), winning the roles of Ernest Simpson in Edward & Mrs. Simpson and Rex Mottram in ITV's Brideshead Revisited.
+Keating appeared with the Royal Shakespeare Company at Stratford-upon-Avon before turning to television (he was in the pilot episode of the long-running ITV series Crown Court in 1972), winning the roles of Ernest Simpson in Edward & Mrs. Simpson and Rex Mottram in ITV's Brideshead Revisited.
 In 1978 on the BBC Shakespeare series, he played the role of Rutland, Duke of Aumerle, in Richard II.

 US career

 Television/soap operas

-He is best known for his role as Carl Hutchins in the American soap opera Another World from 1983 to 1985, and again from 1991 to 1998 with a final appearance in 1999.
-He played also Charles in the satirical miniseries Fresno in 1986, which parodied the prime-time soaps of the day such as Dynasty and Dallas.
+Keating is best known for his role as Carl Hutchins in the American soap opera Another World from 1983 to 1985, and again from 1991 to 1998 with a final appearance in 1999.
+He also played Charles in the satirical miniseries Fresno in 1986, which parodied the prime-time soaps of the day such as Dynasty and Dallas.

-After Another World ended its run, he returned to stage acting and to Shakespeare in a two-person show with former Another World co-star Victoria Wyndham.
+After Another World ended its run, he returned to stage acting and Shakespeare in a two-person show with former Another World co-star Victoria Wyndham.

-During 2001 and 2002, Charles played the part of James Richfield on Port Charles.
+During 2001 and 2002, Keating played the part of James Richfield in Port Charles.

-In between stints on Another World, he played Dr. Damon Lazarre on All My Children, and Niles Mason on As the World Turns.
+Between stints on Another World, he played Dr. Damon Lazarre on All My Children, and Niles Mason on As the World Turns.
 He also had a role as a professor at a Caribbean medical school that catered to Americans in the short-lived ABC sitcom Going to Extremes as well as a guest role on Sex and the City.

 Feature films

-In 1992, he appeared in The Bodyguard.
-In 2005, he had a supporting role in Deuce Bigalow: European Gigolo.
+In 1992, he appeared as Klingman in The Bodyguard.
+In 1999, he appeared as Freidrich Golchan in “The Thomas Crown Affair”.
+In 2005, he played the role of Gian-Carlo in Deuce Bigalow: European Gigolo.